Barrentd/Tools/README.md

 - make (to execute the makefile)
 - sudo (to grant the user root privilege)

+## To use sudo :

+Use the usermod command to add the user to the sudo group. usermod -aG sudo username

 ### The installation file includes :

 - gnome-shell